alfieqashwa/qozycue/note.md

 ✅ Production Deployment Testing
-✅ Bug: Payment for PendingOrder should not modify PoolTable startTime, endTime, and isActive
+✅ Bug: Payment for PendingOrder should not modify PoolTable startTime, endTime, and isActive ✅ Bug: Manager now has access to CRUD Booking
+✅ Bug: Make the API for Booking list as public
+✅ Create small WhatsApp icon if the table is active, so the potential customer knows he/she can also the booking table table althought it's in active

 ## Backlog (Future Plan)